DRESSED TO KEEL

 YOUR DONATION COULD SAVE LIVES!

 I’m Guy Dresser.
-I rowed the Talisker Whisky Atlantic Challenge (now the World’s Toughest Row) as part of a trio in 2019, and in 2027 I’ll take it on again - this time solo for DKMS, an international non-profit organisation that fights blood cancer by recruiting potential bone marrow and blood stem cell donors to the donor registry.
+I rowed the Talisker Whisky Atlantic Challenge (now the World’s Toughest Row) as part of a trio in 2019, and in 2027 I’ll take it on again - this time solo for three brilliant causes: DKMS, an international non-profit organisation that fights blood cancer by encouraging more people to join the stem cell donor register; Das Schweizer Register für Blutstammzellspende, which manages the register in Switzerland; and Sarcoma UK, which works to ensure everyone affected by sarcoma, a rare form of cancer, receives the best treatment, care, information and support available.

 Finding a compatible stem cell donor is incredibly complex due to the millions of possible tissue type combinations.
 According to DKMS: